Skip to main content

 Costs are different from attorney fees and may include filing fees, medical record fees, expert witness fees, deposition costs, and other case expenses.
 Ask how these are handled—some attorneys advance them and deduct from recovery.

-With most contingency agreements, you don't owe attorney fees if there's no recovery.
-However, cost responsibility varies by agreement.
-Some attorneys absorb costs if you lose; others may seek reimbursement.
-Clarify this upfront.
+With contingency agreements, fee and cost responsibility varies by written agreement.
+Some attorneys absorb costs if no recovery is obtained; others may seek reimbursement.
+Clarify this before signing.

 Can I negotiate the fee percentage?